insure logo

 How much is non-owner car insurance in Rhode Island by age?

-Older drivers have been driving longer than younger, inexperienced drivers and are less likely to be caught up in an accident.
-Their rates are usually cheaper than those of younger drivers.
-Rhode Island non-owner insurance costs, on average, $573 a year for a 45-year-old, whereas it’s $2,114 for a 16-year-old driver.
+Older drivers have been driving longer than younger, inexperienced drivers and are less likely to be in an accident.
+Their rates are usually less expensive than those of younger drivers.
+On average, Rhode Island non-owner insurance costs $480 a year for a 45-year-old, while it’s $1,689 for a 16-year-old driver.

-Average non-owner auto insurance rates in Rhode Island by age and gender
+Average non-owner car insurance rates in Rhode Island by age and gender

 AgeMaleFemale